 The summit night is a little longer than the summit on the Sirimon route as there is a longer walk in to reach the scree slope which takes you up towards the Austrian Hut (4,800m) and the final partial Via Ferrata (named ‘Olonana’) along the exposed ridge towards Point Lenana.
 It may be worth avoiding the Naro Moru route if a Via Ferrata at altitude makes you feel nervous but most people find it a lot of fun.

-The itinerary for our Naro Moru/Chogoria traverse has the first night at Met Station (3,050m) before ascending to Mackinders Camp (4,200m) for two nights (or you can trek to Shiptons Camp on the Sirimon route on day 3 if you don’t want to summit using the Via Ferrata on the Naro Moru route), summiting for sunrise early on day 4 before descending on the Chogoria route where you spend your 4th night at Lake Michaelson or Lake Ellis before continuing the descent to Meru Banda’s via Nithi Falls for the final night (at Meru Banda’s you can order a local beer, enjoy a hot shower and open fire in your banda and watch the wildlife from the veranda which overlooks a swamp/open area where animals come out of the forest to graze at dusk and dawn).
+The itinerary for our Naro Moru/Chogoria traverse has the first night at Met Station (3,050m) before ascending to Mackinders Camp (4,200m) for two nights (or you can trek to Shiptons Camp on the Sirimon route on day 3 if you don’t want to summit using the Via Ferrata on the Naro Moru route), summiting for sunrise early on day 4 before descending on the Chogoria route where you spend your 4th night at Lake Ellis or Nithi Falls before continuing the descent to Meru Banda’s where 4x4's take us off the mountain.

-The extra day and the need for 4x4 transport from the Chogoria route does make this option a little more expensive but you get to come off the mountain on the opposite side where we have a guest house in the friendly town of Embu which has numerous outdoor swimming pools, a great night life, stunning waterfalls, Moving Mountains projects and if you can face it, lots more day hikes in the surrounding hills.
+The need for 4x4 transport from the Chogoria route, kit transfers from the west to east side of the mountain and porters transport back to Naro Moru after the descent does make this option a little more expensive but you get to come off the mountain on the opposite side where we have a guest house in the friendly town of Embu which has numerous outdoor swimming pools, a great night life, stunning waterfalls, Moving Mountains projects and if you can face it, lots more day hikes in the surrounding hills.

-- Summit Circuit – The Summit Circuit itinerary is a 7 day/6 night itinerary on Mount Kenya, similar to the Naro Moru/Chogoria traverse but with more time in and around the summit circuit where you can enjoy acclimatisation treks to the numerous tarns, explore the cols, ridges, and glaciers that are found on the summit circuit around the unique peaks.
+- Summit Circuit – The Summit Circuit itinerary is a 6 day/5 night itinerary on Mount Kenya, similar to the Naro Moru/Chogoria traverse but with more time in and around the summit circuit where you can enjoy acclimatisation treks to the numerous tarns, explore the cols, ridges, and glaciers that are found on the summit circuit around the unique peaks.

 You’ll also search for ‘Icy Mike’, the elephant that defied logic and tried to climb Mt Kenya, whose remains are found on one of the day hikes from Shiptons Camp at about 4,270m above sea-level!
 The Summit Circuit is well worth considering if you have some extra time to spare.